 Chance Chancellor hasn't been on THE YOUNG & THE RESTLESS for years so it's understandable fans may not remember the character.
 So we're here with a quick refresher on the guy's history in Genoa City!
 The character was born in 1988 and played by a series of child actors, including future GOSSIP GIRL star Penn Badgley in 2000.
 In July of 2009, Chance was aged into an adult and played by GUIDING LIGHT alum John Driscoll.
-The character was written out in September of 2010, but returned for a handful of guest appearances in 2011.
-Could he come back again now?
-You never know!
+The character was written out in September of 2010 but returned for a handful of guest appearances in 2011.
+His name had been mentioned in the fall of 2019, so it was almost inevitable that the character would be returning.
+However, Chance is now being played by actor Donny Boaz, who joined the cast on Nov.
+8, 2019.

 Phillip "Chance" Chancellor IV was born to Nina Webster and Phillip Chancellor III in 1988.
 After his father's apparent death, Nina married Ryan McNeil, who became a new father figure to the boy.
 Phillip was upset when Ryan left Nina for Tricia Dennison, and Nina urged her son to continue to spend time with Ryan, even if that included Tricia.
 Ryan ended up with Victoria Newman but remained part of Phillip's life until he was killed in 2001.
 Following his death, Nina and Phillip moved to Los Angeles.